Recording the Island of San Giorgio Maggiore

 Monitoring the Lagoon waters with Divirod

-Following a radio programme on the ARCHiVe project, discussing the digitisation of the Island of San Giorgio Maggiore in Venice (The World, September 2020), Factum Foundation was contacted by Divirod, a start-up from Boulder, Colorado.
+Following a radio programme on the ARCHiVe project, discussing the digitisation of the Island of San Giorgio Maggiore in Venice (The World, September 2020), Factum Foundation was contacted by Divirod, a tech start-up from Boulder, Colorado.

-Divirod have developed a passive radar sensor that uses satellites and locally recorded data to generate accurate hydrological models.
-The software uses harmonic recordings to create dynamic representations of tide, wave activity and wind speed to predict erosion and flooding.
-Divirod have provided various of their advanced sensors to monitor the relationship between land and water on the island, with the data being accessible in real-time on desktop and mobile devices.
-The installation of the first sensor in late August 2021 is part of ARCHiVe's work to document and study both cultural heritage and natural changes on and around the island.
+Divirod has developed a passive radar sensor that uses satellites and locally recorded data to generate accurate hydrological models.
+The software transforms harmonic resonances into dynamic representations of tide, wave activity and wind speed to predict erosion and flooding.
+Divirod has provided various examples of advanced sensors to monitor the relationship between land and water on the island, with the data accessible in real-time on desktop and mobile devices.

+In late August 2021, ARCHiVe installed the first Divirod sensor to enable the study and documentation of the natural changes on and around the island.
 The advanced sensor installed in Venice detects the unique signature of satellite signals bouncing off the water of the Lagoon.
 This provides a local, accurate and dynamic image of the relationship between a fixed point on the land and the water.
-The data is uploaded to the cloud in real-time, where a machine learning software developed by Divirod aggregates and processes it.
-The more sensors are installed, the greater our understanding of the relationship between the land and the water: a slow-moving but still dynamic body, versus a dynamic fluid that is animated by many forces, from gravity and the wind to the energy released by the passing of large boats.
+The data is uploaded to the cloud in real-time, where machine learning software developed by Divirod compiles and processes it.
 The accurate hydrological models generated from the harmonic recordings are used to create constantly updating representations of the tide, wave activity and wind speed, to predict erosion and flooding.
+As more sensors are installed, our understanding of the relationship between land and water will continue to deepen.
+Indeed, though the latin ‘terra firma’ defines the land by its solidity and firmness, it is in slow but perpetual motion, while water is a truly dynamic fluid, animated by everything from gravity to speedboats.
+As ARCHiVe’s study progresses, we hope to further investigate the interplay between land and water, so characteristic of the cultural heritage of Venice.

 The second sensor installed on the North-Eastern point of San Giorgio Maggiore © Fondazione Giorgio Cini